 The Fischer Wallace unit (the white pads in the head band) was originally FDA approved for fighting depression.
 However, it was noted that brain injury patients that used the FW saw more rapid healing of white matter damage than patients that did not use an electro-stimulation device.

 In addition to electrical stimulation, Robert is usually simultaneously engaged in purposeful movement and exposed to visual stimulation and sound stimulation to fire additional nerves.
-In these videos movement has been overtaken by snack time ; ).
+In this video movement has been overtaken by snack time ; ).
 Though, even eating is a purposeful movement that fires critical nerves and creates new connections.

 Understanding what nerves are being fired and where these nerves enter and affect the brain, the laser light is then focused on key areas of the brain to ‘cement’ the new synapses being formed.